March 18, 2022

 On-Off solenoids are used in applications requiring the constant application of power to move and/or hold in set positions.
 This constant application of power causes the coil in the solenoid to heat up limiting the force for a given size.
 Standard on-off solenoid designs can compensate for this decrease in force by either increasing the size of the solenoid or providing for a higher coil temperature rise if the application will allow it.

-This solenoid is specially designed for systems with operating pressures of up to 300 bar and features integrated installation supervision.
+This solenoid valve is designed for systems with operating pressures up to 300 bar and features integrated installation supervision.

 The peak and hold control module allows any-size solenoid to operate at a higher force without overheating the coil.

 High-speed digital control valve adapted to control outlet flow of high-pressure gas vessels.